Arcanum-Sec/MyLLMAuto/README.md

 The application will be available at http://localhost:8001.

-**Note:** You'll need to provide your OpenAI API key in the application UI.
+**Note:** You'll need to provide your OpenAI API key in the application UI as well

 ## Application Structure